Strategic Business Unit: How and Why to Add One?

 Building a new business is different than operating an existing business.
 People who excel at operating existing businesses may struggle at starting a new business, and vice verse.

-In “Building Human Machines is Product Management,” Tommi Forsström, VP of Product at Shutterstock, shared his approach to hiring, and how hiring helps him instill strong culture.
+In “Building Human Machines is Product Management,” Tommi Forsström, VP of Product at Shutterstock, shares his approach to hiring, and how hiring helps him instill strong culture.
 During job interviews, Tommi asks questions that help him understand a candidate’s long-term goals, and works to help the candidates he hires to achieve those goals.
 This has been a helpful strategy for Tommi to keep his team motivated.

 Hire people who want to build a business from the ground up and work effectively in an environment of uncertainty and experimentation.